 PermitsAnnapurna Conservation Area Project (ACAP) Permit & Trekkers’ Information Management System (TIMS) Permit

-Major Attractions of Ghorepani Poon Hill Trek
+Key Highlights of the Ghorepani Poon Hill Trek:

 12. Pikey Peak Trek